duelj/design-manual/ui-toolkit/learn_page.md

 - [Style](#style)
  {: class="toc"}

 <p>Learn page types provide focused, detailed information about a specific topic to users.
-These pages may contain lengthy text passages or interactive content that requires more engagement from the user.</p>
+These pages may contain lengthy text passages or interactive content that require more engagement from the user.
+Generally, this should be the page template used for most new information and content; other higher-level page templates are mostly aimed at navigating users to the right Learn page.</p>
 <p>Each learn page template has three basic content areas:</p>

 ![learn_example.png]({{site.baseurl}}/static/img/learn_example.png)

-<p>Engage and understand.
-Provide specific, detailed, focused information to user.
-This should be for the most engaged users -- ones willing to read a bit more or looking for specific information.
-Use for individual blog posts, speeches, press releases etc, as well as explanations of a topic.
-These pages will be how most new information and content is published; other higher-level page templates are mostly aimed at navigating users to the right Learn page.
-The related content sidebar provides users horizontal navigation options so these pages don't feel like a dead end.</p>

 <h2 id="use">Use case</h2>